 As a new teacher, what do you need to know about managing student behavior?

-Page 1: Prerequisites for Developing a Comprehensive Behavior Management Plan
+Page 1: Creating a Classroom Behavior Management Plan

 - Lost instructional time (according to some sources, up to 50%)

-- Lowered academic achievement for the disruptive student and others
+- Lowered academic achievement for the disruptive student and peers

 - Decreased student engagement and motivation

-Listen now as Lori Jackman discusses how a comprehensive behavior management plan can help a teacher enter the classroom with confidence.
+Listen as Lori Jackman discusses how a classroom behavior management plan can help a teacher enter the classroom with confidence.
 Next, Melissa Patterson talks about the importance of being flexible and making changes to the plan as needed.

 Lori Jackman, EdD

 As you work through this module, you will have the opportunity to put each of these components into action.
-Every time you see the pad-and-marker icon displayed here on the right, you will be asked to create a component of your comprehensive behavior management plan and save it in the Behavior Plan Tool.
+Every time you see the laptop icon displayed on the right, you will be able to create a component of your classroom behavior management plan and save it in the Behavior Plan Tool.
 When you have finished the module, you’ll be able to print out your plan.